pmarre/bluebird_ski/README.md

 ### User Stories

--_"I am learning to ski a place to easily reserve skis online in advance"_, Completed by allowing users to easily search the site for the service they are looking for and checkout.
+- _"I am learning to ski a place to easily reserve skis online in advance"_, Completed by allowing users to easily search the site for the service they are looking for and checkout.
--_"I am always looking to save money by subscribing to a website"_, Completed by allowing users to sign-up and save 10% on all purchases.
+- _"I am always looking to save money by subscribing to a website"_, Completed by allowing users to sign-up and save 10% on all purchases.
--_""_

 ### Strategy